top of page

 Detailed Test Results

-For our commonly used product, Rigid 3_34 or AUSFOAM 30, the fire performance test results are as follows:
+An example of a commonly used fire rated spray foams used in Australia, the fire performance test results are as follows:

 • Ignition Time: 4.28 minutes